kilsmo/purefun/documents/operators.md

 4.  / Division (always returns num)

-5.  // Int division (always returns int)
+5.  // Int division (trunkates, always returns int)

+6.  // Int modulo (trunkates, always returns int)

-6.  == returns true if two expressions are equal
+7.  == returns true if two expressions are equal

-7.  != returns true if two expressions are not equal
+8.  != returns true if two expressions are not equal

-8.  < returns true if left expression is smaller than right expression
+9.  < returns true if left expression is smaller than right expression

-9.  > return true if first expression is bigger than right exoression
+10.  > return true if first expression is bigger than right exoression

-10. <= returns true if left expression is smaller than or equal to the right expression
+11. <= returns true if left expression is smaller than or equal to the right expression

-11. >= returns true if left expression is bigger than or equal to the right expression
+12. >= returns true if left expression is bigger than or equal to the right expression

-12. && returns true if both expressions return true, don't evaluate the right expression if the left expression is false.
+13. && returns true if both expressions return true, don't evaluate the right expression if the left expression is false.

-13. || returns true if at least one of the expressions return true, don't evaluate the right expression if the left expression is true.
+14. || returns true if at least one of the expressions return true, don't evaluate the right expression if the left expression is true.

 ```